U.S. military scales down aid efforts in Philippines

 Konyndyk said there had been significant progress in meeting people's basic needs as more roads and ports opened in the worst-hit Leyte and Samar islands.

 "Food has been distributed to 3 million people, shelter kits have been delivered to tens of thousands of families.
-I think the situation with immediate humanitarian needs is becoming stabilized."
+I think the situation with immediate humanitarian needs is becoming stabilised."

 Aid delivery was gathering pace as access to affected areas improved, the U.N. humanitarian office said it its latest report.
 However, major issues remained including the distribution of food and access to clean water and shelter material.